Lovor01/makeiteasy-slider/readme.txt

 = Can I use it in other page builders (e.g. Elementor) =

 Depends on page builder.
-Some builders also have third party add-ons which enable that.
+Some builders also have third party add-ons which enable using blocks.

 == Screenshots ==